The Buderim Web Project

 We love our Mountain and our commitment to Buderim’s community is tireless and resolute.

 Buddee was named by a local resident, who entered our competition to find a moniker for our feathered friend.
 We chose the kookaburra as our ambassador, because it represents the natural Buderim and can laugh at our urban folly like a true Aussie.

 Domesticated animals are nice in your home, but they tend to harass and kill the Tawny Frog-mouths, Blue-tongue Lizards, Possums, Scrub Turkeys and King Parrots that would otherwise frequent your backyard.

-When we first visited Buderim in the late ’80’s, wallabies and scrub turkeys would move happily through unfenced homesites across the top of Buderim.
+In the late ’80’s it was common to see wallabies and scrub turkeys move happily through unfenced homesites across the top of Buderim.

 Now sadly, the massive increase in new residents since 2000 and their demand for blockout fences, less trees and domestic animals has ended that era.
 But, if you take the time to nurture your trees and garden, Buderim’s natural creatures will visit 🙂

 Buderim’s Web Site Recognition